benhurley/benhurley/README.md

 Here you can find the personal projects I tinker around with (some old, some new).
 Here's a snapshot of current events:

 - 🔭 I’m currently working on sharpening my Javascript and Python skills.
 I'm also brushing up on previous AWS expertise.
-- 🌱 I’m currently learning how best to use React Hooks in a large, enterprise setting.
-- 👯 I’m looking to collaborate on a fun side-project, especially using Flask or React.
+- 🌱 I’m starting a side-project that would add a new feature to food delivery apps in the face of Covid-19 :eyes:.
 - 💬 Ask me about git and I'll teach you some fun and helpful tips/tricks.
 - 📫 How to reach me: benfromtech@gmail.com
 - ⚡ Fun fact: My first computer was a 1998 Gateway PC (running Windows 98, of course).
 What was yours?